Dave Siciliano: 1971 to 1980

-The Twins had chosen not to participate in the 1975 Allan Cup playoffs for the Canadian senior hockey championship due to scheduling conflicts with the USHL playoffs.
+The Twins chose not to participate in the 1975 Allan Cup playoffs for the Canadian senior hockey championship due to scheduling conflicts with the USHL playoffs.
 After the St. Boniface Mohawks appealed for reconsideration, the Twins entered the Allan Cup playoffs upon the conclusion of the USHL playoffs, then won the series versus the Mohawks.
 In the Western Canada finals, the Twins won the best-of-five series with three consecutive victories versus the Spokane Flyers.
 The Twins scored five goals in the last 25 minutes of the decisive third game, including the winning goal scored with six seconds remaining.
 In a best-of-seven series for the national championship, Siciliano and the Twins won the Allan Cup by defeating the defending champion Barrie Flyers four games to two.
 The Twins then withdrew from the USHL due to travel costs and schedule commitments to represent Canada on a European tour in the 1975–76 season.

 Siciliano's USHL player rights were drafted by the Traverse City Bays, but he chose to retire from playing to coach full-time.
 After he completed his level five certification from the National Hockey Coaches School in 1975; he then conducted coaching clinics on behalf of the Canadian Amateur Hockey Association (CAHA), and operated power skating and hockey schools in Thunder Bay.

-From 1975 to 1980, Siciliano was the athletic director at Lakehead University, and head coach of the Lakehead Nor'Westers which played in the Great Plains Athletic Conference (GPAC) as part of Canadian university men's hockey.
+From 1975 to 1980, Siciliano was the athletic director at Lakehead University, an assistant professor of physical education, and head coach of the Lakehead Nor'Westers which played in the Great Plains Athletic Conference (GPAC) as part of Canadian university men's hockey.
 He coached the Nor'Westers to the GPAC championship finals during the 1977–78 season, but lost the best-of-three series versus the Regina Cougars by two games to one.

 Siciliano represented Lakehead University at the Canadian Interuniversity Athletics Union meeting in June 1979, which voted against financial aid or scholarships to student athletes.
 He felt that the decision would lead to under-the-table offers to students in lieu of legitimate financial support.
+He chose to leave Lakehead University in 1980 wanting a new challenge, stating that an elite sports program was not a priority of the school.